Canon M3 vs Olympus E-M5 II

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the M3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the M3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
+Both the M3 and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The E-M5 II was replaced by the Olympus E-M5 III, while the M3 was followed by the Canon M6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon M3 better than the Olympus E-M5 II or vice versa?
 The listing below highlights the relative strengths of the two models.